animatronics/uist2015-release/README.md

 Launch the the */doc/index.html* file to see the API documentation directly.

 The *jacs.demos* package provides a suite of test programs that UIST contestants can use to verify their electronic connections, calibrate servo range and learn the animatronics showplayer interface.
-Running the *PololuSweepTester.java* and *UISTSampleShows.java* files would be a good place to begin.
+Running the "PololuSweepTester.java" and "UISTSampleShows.java" files would be a good place to begin.

 In the *jacs.player* package the "AnimatronicsShowPlayer.java" is a completely implemented animatronics show player with synchronized audio and servo motions.The *FormattedShowData* class provides details regarding data formats for the audio and servo motions.